semuconsulting/PyGPSClient/README.md

 1. Select NTRIP CASTER mode and (if necessary) enter the host IP address and port.
 1. An additional expandable panel is made available to allow the user to configure a connected RTK-compatible receiver to operate in either `FIXED` or `SURVEY-IN` Base Station mode (*NB: parameters can only be amended while the caster is stopped*).
-1. Select the receiver type (currently u-blox ZED-F9*, u-blox ZED-X20*, Quectel LG290P, Quectel LC29H (BA, and Septentrio Mosaic X5 receivers are supported) and click the Send button to send the appropriate configuration commands to the receiver.
+1. Select the receiver type (currently u-blox ZED-F9*, u-blox ZED-X20*, Quectel LG290P, Quectel LC29HBA and Septentrio Mosaic X5 receivers are supported) and click the Send button to send the appropriate configuration commands to the receiver.
 1. **NB** Septentrio Mosaic X5: These receivers are configured via ASCII TTY commands - to monitor the command responses, set the console protocol to "TTY" (*remember to set it back to RTCM when monitoring the RTCM3 output*).
 Note also that the input (ASCII command) UART port may be different to the output (RTCM3) UART port - make sure to select the appropriate port(s) when configuring the device and monitoring the RTCM3 output.
 1. NMEA messages can be suppressed by checking 'Disable NMEA'.
 1. NTRIP client login credentials are set via the user and password fields.